SV-ZeroOne/Flash/README.md

 # Welcome to Team Flash.

-May you be speedy and fly with the wind.
+_"May you be speedy and fly with the wind"_ - Barry Allen.